Arendal

 250 pages · Novel · Random House UK · November 2026

-A man stranded inside his own past
+A man stranded in his own past

 Advance reader copy Netgalley Random House UK, Vintage